Sanshin Zen Community

 Picture

 Dōju grew up in the Washington D.C. area.
 He received an undergraduate degree from the College of William and Mary and a master's degree in evolutionary biology from the University of Missouri-St. Louis.
 While in the latter program, he began practicing zazen at the Missouri Zen Center in St. Louis after deciding against an academic career but lacking another clear direction.
 Inspired after reading Kōshō Uchiyama’s Opening the Hand of Thought, in 2015 he moved to Sanshinji in Bloomington to practice under Okumura Rōshi.
 Dōju was ordained by Okumura Rōshi as a novice priest in 2017.
-He served as shuso for a three-month ango at Ryumonji in 2021, and lived and practiced at Kotaiji in Nagasaki, Japan for a three-month ango in 2024.
+He served as shuso for the three-month summer ango at Ryumonji in 2021, and lived and practiced at Kotaiji in Nagasaki, Japan for the three-month winter ango in 2024/2025.
 To supplement his priest training, Dōju studied Buddhism at Indiana University, receiving a master's degree in Religious Studies in 2021.
 He is interested in the intersection of practice, ecology, and politics, and how to engage with these topics while being true to the Buddhist tradition.

 Proudly powered by Weebly